-Video is now a much preferred way to share any type of information online - from answering everyday consumer questions, to telling behind-the-scenes stories about your industry or organisation, to explaining a complicated business model through attractive animation.
+Video is now the preferred way of sharing information online - from answering everyday consumer questions, to telling behind-the-scenes stories about your industry or organisation.
+It's also a fantastic means of explaining a complicated business model through attractive animation.

 If you haven’t already, how do you get started with video marketing?
-If you do use online video, how do you make it most effective and achieve measurable results?
+If you do use it already, how do you boost your online traffic with helpful video content?

 In this blog post and video, the Chocolate Films Glasgow team shares its '10 Tips To Win At Online Video' .
 And you’re in luck: it really doesn’t have to be complicated, laborious or expensive.